-5.6.
+4.5.
 Preferred Network Option

-Option 1 is currently the preferred network options.
+Of the network options considered above, Option 1 was considered the preferred network option1.
 SSLGV is closer to most of the new developments, meaning it is less costly to construct 11kV feeder to supply the new forecast loads.
 The scope of the preferred network option includes:

-- Establish a second 33/11kV transformer - Establish a second modular 33kV and 11kV substation building
+- Establish a second 33/11kV transformer. - Establish a second modular 33kV and 11kV substation building